alanng10/class-lang/Docue/Article/Single/a.md

 The call can be passed with argue that is any type of ref.
 The maide state param var is the argue ref.
 Param var is get and set as Int type any.
+The call result type is maide result type, it is Int type.

 Maide state can have execute that has NullOperate.
 NullOperate has syntax that is "null" word.